Student Course Loads

-- If the college decides not to amend the record as requested, the college will send notice of the decision and advise > the student of the right to a hearing regarding the request for amendment.
-Additional information regarding the hearing > procedures will be provided at that time. > - The right to consent to disclosures of non-directory, personally identifiable information contained in education > records, except to the extent that FERPA authorizes disclosure without consent.
-One exception that permits disclosure > without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person > employed by the college in an administrative, supervisory, academic, research, or support staff position (including law > enforcement unit personnel and health staff); a person or company with whom the college has contracted (such as an > attorney, auditor, or collection agent); a person serving on the Board of Trustees.
-A school official has a legitimate > educational interest if the official needs to review an education record in order to fulfill his or her professional > responsibility.
-Directory information is information that may be released to a third party without written consent of > the student.
-Directory information includes, but is not limited to, name, address, telephone number, e-mail address, > dates of attendance, degrees earned, and previous colleges attended.
-While the college does not routinely release such > information to everyone who inquires, it may legally do so if the third party demonstrates a legitimate need to know > such information.
-Students may refuse to permit such disclosure without written consent by notifying the director of > Admissions and Records in writing of their wish to be excluded from such a release of information. > - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to > comply with the requirements of FERPA.
+- If the college decides not to amend the record as requested, the college will send notice of the decision and advise the student of the right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided at that time.

+- The right to consent to disclosures of non-directory, personally identifiable information contained in education records, except to the extent that FERPA authorizes disclosure without consent.
+One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests.
+A school official is a person employed by the college in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the college has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
+Directory information is information that may be released to a third party without written consent of the student.
+Directory information includes, but is not limited to, name, address, telephone number, e-mail address, dates of attendance, degrees earned, and previous colleges attended.
+While the college does not routinely release such information to everyone who inquires, it may legally do so if the third party demonstrates a legitimate need to know such information.
+Students may refuse to permit such disclosure without written consent by notifying the Registrar in writing of their wish to be excluded from such a release of information.

+- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

 Family Policy Compliance Office